I’m new to Zen Practice. Can I try it out?

 Is there any cost to practice at Arcata Zen Group?

 No, there is no charge to practice.
-We do charge fees for some activities such as classes and sesshins (retreats), but scholarships are available if needed.
+We do charge fees for some activities such as classes and sesshins (retreats), but full and partial scholarships are available if needed.
 We gratefully accept donations, which provide support for us to continue our offerings.

 Do I have to be a Buddhist?